How Good ACT & ACT Scores Reduce College Costs

-The cost of college has gone up exponentially over the last several years and, for some, it is totally out of reach unless the student gets some sort of financial aid, loan, scholarship, or other funding to pay the bills.
+The cost of college has gone up exponentially over the last several years and, for some, it is totally out of reach unless the student gets some sort of financial aid, loan, scholarship, or other ways to cut college costs.
+Strong ACT & SAT Scores influence scholarships and merit based finical aid rewards and can help in this regard, lets take a look.

-ACT & SAT scores’ influence on financial aid awards
+ACT & SAT scores’ cut College Costs Through financial aid awards

 Merit-based financial aid is awarded based on a student’s academic accomplishments, which would include their grades and ACT & SAT scores.
 Students are also considered for merit-based aid if they can offer a special talent to the university like athletics or music.